 Perhaps, in idle times, we prefer staying at home and leaving our skateboards hanging on the side.
 But there might also be a period when we’d look at them and find their bottom sides too odd or plain.
 So, we think of ways to improve their style and design.

-Not only that, after learning this tutorial, we’ll be able to express our style better through skateboards.
+Not only that, but after learning this tutorial, we’ll be able to express our style better through skateboards.

 Table of Contents